 My hair is important to me, and for some reason unbeknownst to me, being recognized as a blonde is just as significant.
 Yes, I identify as a naturally blonde even though I dye my hair.
 Does that make me strange?
-Maybe, but staying loyal to blond hair dye (and part of my identity) means a few other things too.
+Maybe, but staying loyal to blonde hair dye (and part of my identity) means a few other things, too.
 For one, my light hair, in some ways, dictates my makeup choices.
 Surely, I'm not suggesting you can't wear any makeup you want—regardless of hair color.
-But there are few tricks of the trade that keep your hair your face in a symbiotic relationship.
+But there are few tricks of the trade that keep your hair and your face in a symbiotic relationship.

 Below, makeup artists lay out a few guidelines for shades, textures, and products that will look best with blonde hair—regardless of whether you've always been blonde or just emerged from below the foils.

 1. Bronze your complexion

 "Fair-skinned blondes can run the risk of looking 'washed out' when they go platinum.
 Swipe on a bit of bronzer on your forehead, cheeks, and chin to make sure your bone structure doesn't get lost," says Kelli Bartlett, the director of artistry and education at Glamsquad.
 Lightly dust the powder bronzer where the sun hits your face with a fluffy brush, specially made to apply your bronzer.

 2. Pair bold brows with bright lips